 This collaborative and iterative process will require a team of PIs with the requisite expertise.
 Accordingly, it is expected that proposed projects will be directed by a team of at least two Senior Personnel with complementary expertise.
 The proposal must provide a plan for enhanced data management that ensures transparency, data sharing, and open source software, including an explicit statement of which open source license(s), if applicable, will be used.
 While not required, ties with industry, national laboratories, engineering partners, or other organizations are encouraged.
 If there are strong collaborations with industry, please see the Grant Opportunities for Academic Liaison with Industry (GOALI) program solicitation, which can be used in conjunction with this effort.
-Collaborative Proposals involving two or more academic institutions may also be appropriate (Grant Proposal Guide, Chapter II, Section.D.4).
+Collaborative Proposals involving two or more academic institutions may also be appropriate (Grant Proposal Guide, Chapter II, Section.D.5).
 Because this DMREF approach emphasizes an integrated approach to materials research, cross-disciplinary educational activities are encouraged, as are public outreach activities.

 NSF will support DMREF through well-coordinated activities involving the Directorates of Mathematical and Physical Sciences (MPS), Engineering (ENG), and Computer and Information Science and Engineering (CISE).
 Within MPS, the Divisions of Chemistry (CHE), Materials Research (DMR), and Mathematical Sciences (DMS) will participate.
 The Divisions of Civil, Mechanical, and Manufacturing Innovation (CMMI), Electrical, Communication and Cyber Systems (ECCS), and Chemical, Bioengineering, Environmental and Transport Systems (CBET) in ENG will participate.
 Within CISE the Divisions of Advanced Cyberinfrastructure (ACI), Computing and Communication Foundations (CCF), Computer and Network Systems (CNS), and Information and Intelligent Systems (IIS) will participate.
-Awards are expected to total between \$500,000 - \$1,500,000 for a duration of three or four years.
+Pls will be instructed to select as the primary Unit of Consideration the participating Division with which the topic of the proposal is most closely aligned.
+Awards are expected to total between \$750,000 - \$1,600,000 for a duration of three or four years.